JonathanSerafini/chef-secure_data_bag/README.md

 Provides a mechanism to partially encrypt data bag items on a per-key basis which gives us the opportunity to still search for every other field.

+When specifying keys to encrypt, the library will recursively walk through the data bag content searching for encryption candidates.

 ## Installation

 Add this line to your application's Gemfile: